Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

 1. From a terminal run
     1. Change to the `starter-kit/server-app` directory of the cloned repo
     1. Install the dependencies: `npm install`
     1. Launch the server application locally or deploy to IBM Cloud:
         - To run locally:
             1. Start the application: `npm start`
             1. The server can be accessed at http://localhost:3000
         - To deploy to IBM Cloud:
             1. Log in to your IBM Cloud account: `ibmcloud login`
             1. Target a Cloud Foundry org and space: `ibmcloud target --cf`
             1. Push the app to IBM Cloud: `ibmcloud app push`
             1. The server can be accessed at your app name URL: https://my-app-name

 ### 4. Run the mobile application

 To configure and launch the mobile application:

+1. Go into the `starter-kit/mobile-app` directory of the cloned repo
+1. Copy the `.env.example` file and create a file called `.env`
+1. Edit the `.env` file
+    - Update the `STARTER_KIT_SERVER_URL`, with the URL to the server app launched in the previous step
-1. Edit the `here-credentials.js` and update the API Key for HERE.
+    - Update the `HERE_APIKEY` with the API Key generated in the HERE Developer Portal
 1. From a terminal run
-    1. Change to the `SolutionStarterKitDisastersApp` directory
+    1. Change to the `starter-kit/mobile-app` directory
-    1. Install dependencies: `npm install @react-navigation/native`
+    1. Install dependencies: `npm install`
-    1. Launch the app in an OS/Platform specific simulator.
+    1. Launch the mobile app in an OS/Platform specific simulator.
 For example, for the iPhone (which requires Mac OS X & Xcode): `npm run ios`

 ## Resources